oyetadesegun/e_learning_app_flutter/README.md

 Credits
-This app was created by [Your Name] as part of a Flutter development course.
+This app was created by @oyetadesegun as part of a Flutter development course.

 License
 This project is licensed under the MIT License.
 See the LICENSE file for more information.